RAU

 Short description

-Tire abrasion particles will be collected from road run-off water in a targeted manner.
-For this purpose, GKD will design a sampling basket for street drains that allows fractional sampling of a rain event directly in the drainage shaft using defined mesh sizes (lower separation limit ≤ 10 μm).
-Initially, development will be carried out virtually by creating various geometries and simulation models, on the one hand, to find an ideal flow path and, on the other hand, to ensure fractionation of the collected particles.
-The most promising design will then be realized in GKD‘s in-house filter construction facility.
-Below the sampling basket, an explosion-proof measurement technology from ORI will be implemented which records the flow rate data and transmits it wirelessly via GPRS.
-The function of the sampling basket will be verified under defined conditions at the test stand (FG Urban Water Management).
-The sampling basket will be examined with regard to its potential as a decentralised treatment plant for street drains.
-An appropriate backwashing device for the sampling basket will then be developed.
+Tire abrasion particles were collected from road run-off water in a targeted manner.
+For this purpose, GKD designed a sampling basket for street drains that allowed fractional sampling of a rain event directly in the drainage shaft using defined mesh sizes (lower separation limit ≤ 10 μm).
+Initially, development was carried out virtually by creating various geometries and simulation models, on the one hand, to find an ideal flow path and, on the other hand, to ensure fractionation of the collected particles.
+The most promising design was then realized in GKD‘s in-house filter construction facility.
+Below the sampling basket, an explosion-proof measurement technology from ORI was implemented which records the flow rate data and transmits it wirelessly via GPRS.
+The function of the sampling basket was verified under defined conditions at the test stand (FG Urban Water Management).
+The sampling basket was examined with regard to its potential as a decentralised treatment plant for street drains.
+An appropriate backwashing device for the sampling basket was developed.

 WP 1.4 Analytical evaluation of the methodology and routine analysis